Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Introduction

 Though the `EPA' framework has been challenged in various ways~\cite{russell1980a,barrett1999a,yik2011a}, as have semantic differentials themselves~\cite{russell1980a,mohammad2018b}, researchers were increasingly drawn to take the EPA framework as a ground truth when carrying out new studies~\cite{bradley1999a,warriner2013a,mohammad2018b}.

 In the focused context of studying emotion, a theoretical concept of a three dimensional representation of emotion goes back to (at least) Wundt in the late 1800s~\cite{wundt1922a,reisenzein2000a}.
-For emotion, the EPA dimensions were re-ordered and recast by Mehrhabian and Russell as: 1.
-Pleasure (or Valence), 2.
+For emotion, the EPA dimensions were re-ordered and recast by Mehrabian and Russell as: 1.
+Pleasure or Valence, 2.
 Arousal, and 3.
 Dominance (PAD or VAD)~\cite{mehrabian1974a,mehrabian1974b}.
-To make clear that this was the authors' intention, from the summary of Ref.~\cite{mehrabian1974b}: \begin{quotation} ``Semantic differential studies, in particular, have shown that human judgments of diverse samples of stimuli can be characterized in terms of three dimensions: evaluation, activity, and potency.
-We have termed the corresponding emotional responses pleasure, arousal, and dominance.'' \end{quotation} And to exemplify the presumption of orthogonality of the three core dimensions, from p.~292 of Ref.~\cite{mehrabian1974b} we have: \begin{quotation} ``Thus, each dimension is, in principle, functionally independent of the other two; none of the three dimensions could be subsumed by the others.'' \end{quotation} Subsequent work has tended to use the term valence instead of pleasure, and we will follow the VAD nomenclature.
+To make clear that this was the authors' intention, from the summary of Ref.~\cite{mehrabian1974b}: \begin{quote} ``Semantic differential studies, in particular, have shown that human judgments of diverse samples of stimuli can be characterized in terms of three dimensions: evaluation, activity, and potency.
+We have termed the corresponding emotional responses pleasure, arousal, and dominance.'' \end{quote} Subsequent work has tended to use the term valence instead of pleasure, and we will follow the VAD nomenclature.